dfelinto/blender-manual/manual/grease_pencil/modes/object/convert_to_geometry.rst

    :class: refbox

    :Mode:      Object Mode
-   :Menu:      :menuselection:`Object --> Convert To --> Path, Bézier Curve, Polygon Curve`
+   :Menu:      :menuselection:`Object --> Convert --> Path, Bézier Curve, Polygon Curve`

 In the 3D Viewport, sketches on the active layer can be converted to geometry, based on the current view settings, by transforming the points recorded when drawing